CarbonComputers/PiBerry/README.md

-# OUR PiBerry adds more flexibility when it comes to display options by adding two rails and DIY install.
+# OUR PiBerry adds more flexibility regarding display options by adding two rails and a more DIY setup.
 See PiBerry v1.x for a more simple build

 <img src="/img/piberry.png" />